jackfrost168/adventofcode/README.md

 ## About this repo
 I discovered Advent of Code in 2018, and started to play until now.
 It's like a kind of game, after you solved the puzzles, you can move forward. it's a good way to improve programming skills and problem solving skills.
-In this repository you can find my solutions (some solutions are learned from some genius). here is some private leaderboard and you can compete with 120635-5c140b9a
+In this repository you can find my solutions (some solutions are learned from some genius).

+Here is some private leaderboard and you can compete with others.

+120635-5c140b9a
 422752-097bbcca (mine)